MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 - Custom permissions as a [separate option that users can select in Office apps: Word, Excel, and PowerPoint](client-classify-protect.md#set-custom-permissions-for-a-document)

-- [Track and revoke](client-track-revoke.md) options from Office apps and File Explorer

 - Information Protection bar title and tooltip

 - [Protection-only mode](client-protection-only-mode.md) (no labels) using templates